sanderdemeyer/Astrofysische_Groep_1/README.md

 double h = 0.001;
  // Total time considered in the simulation double tmax = 70;
-// Whether or not to use an adaptive timestep bool ADAPTIVE_TIME_STEP = true;
 // Whether or not to use RK45 embedded adaptive timestep.
-If you want to use this, ADAPTIVE_TIME_STEP should be set to false.
 Only implemented in the `integrate` function. bool ADAPTIVE_RK45 = false;
+// Whether or not to use an adaptive timestep bool ADAPTIVE_TIME_STEP = true;
 // The following should only be changed to loop over run the simulation for different timesteps. bool h_loop = false;
 // the maximum timestep